This method became popular in the West when Bhagwan Shree Rajneesh (Osho) wrote about it in Dynamics of Meditation.

+Nearly half the brain is dedicated to vision.
 Little distractions in the mind cause the eyes to move.
 But when we deliberately hold the eyes still the mind settles.
-This is one reason why Zen and Tibetan Buddhism, yoga, and other spiritual sects have adopted meditations with the eyes open.
+This is one reason Zen and Tibetan Buddhism, yoga, and other spiritual sects have adopted meditations with the eyes open.

-Plus, the side the eyes move to has an effect on the dominant half of the brain and on our emotions.
-By focusing the eyes on an object directly in front of us we create harmony between the two hemispheres of the brain
+The direction the eyes move effects which half of the brain is dominant, and also influences our emotions.
+By focusing the eyes on an object directly in front of us we create harmony between the two hemispheres of the brain.
+This creates balance.

 - Heightens visualization skills